Trip Facts

 Trip Overview

-Upper Mustang Trek: A Journey Through the Forbidden Kingdom
+Upper Mustang Trek: Journey to the Forbidden Kingdom of Lo

-Beyond its rich culture, the trek rewards you with stunning Himalayan views of Annapurna, Dhaulagiri, Nilgiri, and Tilicho Peak.
-Crossing Nyi La Pass (3,990 m) offers one of the best vantage points to take in the region’s raw and untouched beauty.
+Along the way, the trek also offers wide views of Annapurna, Dhaulagiri, Nilgiri, and Tilicho Peak.
+Nyi La Pass (3,990 m) is one of the best viewpoints on the route, with panoramic views of Upper Mustang’s rugged landscape.

 Why Choose Upper Mustang Trek with Nepal Sanctuary Treks?

-At Nepal Sanctuary Treks, we deliver a personalized Upper Mustang Trek experience.
-With over 27 years of expertise, we design custom itineraries that match your pace and preferences.
+At Nepal Sanctuary Treks, we organize personalized Upper Mustang Treks based on your pace, interests, and fitness level.
+With more than 27 years of trekking experience in Nepal, we create itineraries that fit your travel style and schedule.

 Contact us today to plan your tailored Upper Mustang Trek.